 GTC'S SCHOOL-WIDE Expectations

 The "Binadu B's" are the agreed upon school-wide expectations of our staff, students, and school community.
-Living up to these expectations will help create and maintain a safe, positive, and caring school environment.
+Striving to meet these expectations will help create and maintain a safe, positive, and caring school environment.